Skip to main content

 This section covers how developers consuming your React component wrappers will use your package and component wrappers.

-Before you can consume your React proxy components, you'll need to build your React component library.
+Before you can consume your React component wrappers, you'll need to build your React component library.
 From packages/react-library run:

 npm run build